Last updated Oct 2023

 Regulation E is mostly applicable to financial institutions.
-“However, there is also a somewhat "catch-all" provision for applicability of Regulation E to service providers other than financial institutions,” says attorney Mike Etmund.
+“However, there is also a somewhat "catch-all" provision for applicability of Regulation E to service providers other than financial institutions,” says financial services attorney Mike Etmund.

-This means that any business that offers EFT payment options must follow applicable sections of Regulation E.
+This means that any business that offers EFT payment options must follow the applicable sections of Regulation E.

 The definition of a preauthorized electronic funds transfer is “one authorized by the consumer in advance of a transfer that will take place on a recurring basis, at substantially regular intervals, and will require no further action by the consumer to initiate the transfer.”

 To comply with Regulation E, your company must: